TheLostHomeyAppRepositories/com.glowmarkt.api/README.txt

-Monitor electricity and gas consumption via your UK Smart Meter
+Monitor electricity and gas consumption with UK Smart Meters